momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 sidebar_position: 4
 sidebar_label: Sorted sets
 title: Sorted set collections API reference
-description: Learn how to interact with the API for sorted set collection data types in Momento Serverless Cache.
+description: Learn how to interact with the API for sorted set collection data types in Momento Cache.
 slug: /develop/api-reference/collections/sortedsets
 ---

 # Sorted set collections

-A sorted set in Momento Serverless Cache is a collection of unique elements with a value (string, byte[], etc.) and score (signed double 64-bit float) pair.
+A sorted set in Momento Cache is a collection of unique elements with a value (string, byte[], etc.) and score (signed double 64-bit float) pair.
 The elements in the item are ordered by the score.

 ## Sorted set methods